jemmy512/book-notes/CS/refactoring-2.md

     4. Test.
     5. Examine each parameter of the extracted second phase.
 If it is used by first phase, move it to the intermediate data structure.
 Test after each move.
         * Sometimes, a parameter should not be used by the second phase.
 In this case, extract the results of each usage of the parameter into a field of the intermediate data structure and use Move Statements to Callers (217) on the line that populates it.
-    6. Apply Extract Function (106) on the first-phase code, returning the intermediate data structure.
+    6. Apply `Extract Function` on the first-phase code, returning the intermediate data structure.
         * It’s also reasonable to extract the first phase into a transformer object.

 * Example